anasjawed283/verilogvizualizer.github.io/README.md

 ☐ 1.5	References
 >IEEE Std 830-1998, "IEEE Recommended Practice for Software Requirements Specifications."

-Overall Description
+<h2>2.
+Overall Description</h2>

-☐
+☐ 2.1	Product Perspective
-1. Product Perspective
+>The "Verilog to State Diagram Converter Web Application" is a standalone tool designed to convert Verilog code into visual state diagrams.
+It does not interact with other software systems.

-☐
+☐ 2.2	Product Functions
-2. Product Functions
+>The primary functions of the application include Verilog parsing, state machine identification, graph representation, state diagram generation, interactive visualization, and the ability to display state details.

-☐
+☐ 2.3	User Classes and Characteristics
-3. User Classes and Characteristics
+>The users of this application include digital hardware designers and engineers.
+Users are expected to have a basic understanding of Verilog and state machines

-☐
+☐ 2.4	Operating Environment
-4. Operating Environment
+>The application will run as a web-based tool and is compatible with modern web browsers (e.g., Google Chrome, Firefox, and Microsoft Edge).

-☐
+☐ 2.5	Design and Implementation Constraints
-5. Design and Implementation Constraints
+>The application must be developed using web technologies, ensuring cross-browser compatibility and responsiveness.
+It should handle Verilog code within defined size limits.

-☐
+☐ 2.6	User Documentation
-6. User Documentation
+>User documentation will include a user manual with instructions on how to use the application, as well as explanations of the state diagrams.

-☐
+☐ 2.7	Assumptions and Dependencies
-7. Assumptions and Dependencies
+>The application assumes that users will provide valid Verilog code.

 System Features
 ☐